 The fourth day of the camel desert trek

 Short Description.
 We left the Bogarne Dunes and set off on a flat, endless route.
 After lunch, a Berber wearing a long turban rescued us with a jeep from Ouad Naeme.
 He gave us a ride to M’Hamid border town, where we stayed overnight in a camping with mud-brick huts.

-A part of the intensity of the desert experience disappeared when I re-entered the civilized world.
+A part of the desert experience’s intensity disappeared when I re-entered the civilized world.
 But the profoundness of the feelings and the strong imprint left by the memories of the desert remained.
-Even though it was a tough experience, such an adventure was full of meanings and lessons, which I accepted as such and integrated into my life.
+Even though it was a tough experience, such an adventure was full of meaningful lessons, which I accepted as such and integrated them into my life.
 I reconnected with my Self and lived what this adventure brought me – a tough experience from which, however, I re-became myself.